rsr-at-mindtwin/wisdom/README.md

 [5] the essay at the defunct site "The Last Psychiatrist" talks about this with regard to branding and advertising, but it's a universal rule -  https://thelastpsychiatrist.com/2011/11/luxury_branding_the_future_lea.html ; the relentless ingroup branding and view-reaffirmation of sites like The Washington Post (which I read regularly) is no different than your run of the mill crazy conspiracy site.
 Once you recognize how ugly, manupulative and mean-spirited it is, especially because it naturally appeals to people like me in the in-group, it's kind of hard to get past.

 [6] Back when we were hiring a CEO, I spent time fretting about the issue that I was effectively a selection function for skilled liars/manupulators, a trait for which the people in the candidate pool are known (with good reason).
 There’s a problem in that context, though, which is that on some level the limit of liar is successful "reality distortion field"-type CEO.
 The kind that screwed over his cofounders and even his own child but was one of the most successful CEOs in history might be a better choice than that nice non-psychopath that just doesn't get you there.
 The huge middle ground is the problem: scheming and self-serving, yes, but also ineffective.
 Anyway, an element of randomness can be used to help manage skilled liars.

+[7] Put another way, the fake team membership (team Xbox vs. team PS3, "home team" sports teams, etc.) is just a kind of fantasizing of membership that people fall into.
+In reality, you are not on anyone's "side" or "team" if there isn't some kind of real reciprocal relationship.
+Or, tersely, don't love something that can't or won't love you back and may not even know you exist. hat tip: danM